ankane/kms_encrypted/README.md

 Be extremely selective of systems you allow to decrypt.

-## Testing [master]
+## Testing

-For testing, you can prevent calls to KMS by setting:
+For testing, you can prevent network calls to KMS by setting:

 ```sh
 KMS_KEY_ID=insecure-test-key